 13:22 And I commanded the Levites that they should cleanse themselves, and that they should come and keep the gates, to sanctify the sabbath day.

 Remember me, O my God, concerning this also, and spare me according to the greatness of thy mercy.

-Brethren, Almighty God is FURIOUS at those who do such an appalling evil thing, departing and leading others away from any zeal to live by every Word of God; and exalting men as idols above God’s Word and Above God the Father and King of the universe!
+Brethren, Almighty God is FURIOUS at those who do such appallingly evil things, departing and leading others away from any zeal to live by every Word of God; and exalting men as idols above God’s Word and above God the Father, the King of the universe!

 13:23 In those days also saw I Jews that had married wives of Ashdod, of Ammon, and of Moab: 13:24 And their children spake half in the speech of Ashdod, and could not speak in the Jews’ language, but according to the language of each people.